 12: Museum of Childhood

-Website: Museum of Childhood
+Out About Scotland Guide: The Museum of Childhood

 The Museum of Childhood is a magical place that transports visitors back to the enchanting world of their youth.
 Nestled in the heart of the historic Royal Mile, this unique museum boasts a varied collection of toys, games, and other childhood memorabilia.